datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Lua scripts

 * `lua_scripts` allows defining a custom Lua script to run on every request.
+The default is to run no script.

 This is useful for simple use cases that mutate requests or responses, for example to add a custom header: